ciovanes/mkproj/README.md

       -l, --local           Create all local files (github and vevn) -r, --remote          Create a repository and upload all the files in your github -p PATH, --path PATH  Custom path for your project

+## Contributing
+- [Pull requests](https://https://github.com/spanishkukli/mkproj/pulls) and stars are always welcome.
+- For major changes, please open an [issue](https://github.com/spanishkukli/mkproj/issues) first to discuss what you would like to change.
+- Please make sure to update tests as appropriate.